SUMMIT DETAILS

 Professor of Respiratory Science, Institute of Lung Health

-University Hospitals of Leicester NHS Trust, Chair of the Tobacco Special Advisory Group, Royal College of Physicians
+University Hospitals of Leicester NHS Trust, Special Advisor on Tobacco, Royal College of Physicians

 Prof Robert Beaglehole